algorand/pyteal/docs/state.rst

    # extract segment of length 10 from 5th byte in Box of name `NoteBook`
    App.box_extract(Bytes("NoteBook"), Int(5), Int(10))

-For :any:`App.box_get`, it gets the full content of a Box.
+:any:`App.box_get` gets the full contents of a box.
 The only argument is the box name, and it returns a :any:`MaybeValue` containing:

 - a boolean value indicating if the box exists